dcblogdev/laravel-admintw/README.md

 > From version 5 AdminTW is a complete project rather than a package.
 If you are looking for the package version, please use version 4.

-Laravel AdminTW is a Laravel Starter Kit | TALL admin theme.
+Laravel AdminTW is a Laravel Livewire Starter Kit | TALL admin theme.

 <p><img src="https://laraveladmintw.com/images/docsv5/settings-light.png"></p>